Code-Institute-Submissions/martinjohnson26-Milestone1_reusb/README.md

     ### Structure

-    The site is designed to provide an instant opportunity to join the club from the landing page and an additional option to join the club from the plans section.
+    The site is designed to provide an instant opportunity to join the club from the landing page.
 The site is easily navigated from the Navigation menu at the top of the page.

     ### Skelton